Louisiana Tech University: Main campus

 The oldest existing building on Louisiana Tech's campus is the Ropp Center.
 The Italian-style, wood-frame house was constructed in 1911 and is named after Ralph L. Ropp, Louisiana Tech's president from 1949 to 1962.
-The Ropp Center served as the home of seven Louisiana Tech Presidents until a new president's house was built in 1972 on the west side of Tech's campus.
+The Ropp Center was the home of seven Louisiana Tech Presidents until a new president's house was built in 1972 on the west side of Tech's campus.
 The Ropp Center was used by the College of Home Economics for thirteen years until the Office of Special Programs moved into the building in 1985.
 In 2002, a $1 million renovation was completed to transform the Ropp Center into a faculty and staff club that is used for special events and housing for on-campus guests.